imwatsi/utopian.io-help_center/faq/what-do-the-moderators-check-for.md

-# What do moderators check for?
+# What do the moderators check for?

 Projects have different needs that create varying expectations for contributions.
 The different categories that contributions fall into have their own requirements and guidelines.
 [See the contribution guidelines](#).